PengxuanW/portfolio/README.md

 # Micro_HVAC_System
 https://github.com/PengxuanW/Mock-HVAC-System

-This is a microcontroller & IoT system oriented project to mimick a Heating, Ventilation, Air Conditioning system.
+This is a microcontroller & IoT system oriented project to mimick a Heating, Ventilation, Air Conditioning system, done individually.
 Tools used:

 1. a RaspberryPi 4B as the main microcontroller, RaspberryPi OS